-Students who have completed studies, programmes or courses worth 60 credits or less will be able to receive a digital course certificate.
+Students who have completed studies (not single courses), programmes or courses worth 60 credits or less will be able to receive a digital course certificate.
 This can be shared with a third party via the Digital Certificate portal.

 - College Candidate, approximately 1 October